piotr-wlazlo/TPW/ConcurrentProgramming/README.md

 #### 1.3.2.
 Multithreading or concurrent programming

 Both terms are used to refer to the programming pattern that allows writing a program to execute operations at run time as a result of nondeterministic events.
-Concurrency is when multiple sequences of instructions are run in overlapping periods of time.
+Concurrency is when multiple sequences of instructions are run in Overlapping periods of time.
 In other words, the instructions sequence execution is undetermined in advance.
 Thread is a type that may be used to represent a sequence of instructions in this scenario.

 <!--